 What is cloaca?

 Cloaca is a malformation that affects the rectum and urogenital tract in females.
 Females are normally born with three perineal openings: urethra, vagina and anus.
 Children born with a cloacal anomaly only have one opening because the urethra, vagina and rectum are joined together as a common channel instead of three separate ones.
 The length of the common channel may vary between 1 cm and 10 cm.

 Our surgeons have specialized expertise in treating anorectal malformations, such as cloaca.
-Our team is led by Alberto Peña, MD, an internationally renowned pediatric colorectal surgeon, who transformed colorectal treatment by introducing the posterior sagittal anorectoplasty (PSARP), also known as the pull-through, procedure.
+Our team is led by Alberto Peña, MD, who transformed colorectal treatment by introducing the posterior sagittal anorectoplasty (PSARP), also known as the pull-through, procedure.